How to get more financial aid for college

 Increase contributions to qualified retirement plans in the years leading up to college.
 At the very least, maximize the employer match on contributions to your retirement plan.
 Even though voluntary contributions to a retirement plan will count as untaxed income on the FAFSA, the money already in a retirement plan is not reported as an asset on the FAFSA.

 Note that qualified retirement plans, qualified annuities and the net worth of the family home should not be reported as assets on the FAFSA.
 Incorrectly reporting them as assets on the FAFSA is a common mistake.
-Small businesses with less than 100 employees that are owned and controlled by the family should also be excluded from assets on the FAFSA.
+Small businesses with less than 100 employees that are owned and controlled by the family, however, are no longer excluded from assets on the FAFSA, and neither are family farms on which the family resides.
+Starting with the 2024-2025 FAFSA these will be reported as assets.

 Some strategies depend on differences in the way student assets and parent assets are treated on financial aid application forms.
 Every $10,000 in reportable parent assets reduces eligibility for need-based aid by up to $564 on the FAFSA and $500 on the CSS PROFILE.
 Every $10,000 in reportable student assets reduces eligibility for need-based aid by $2,000 on the FAFSA and $2,500 on the CSS PROFILE.